gouldsonium/lorerim-wiki/read-me.md

 LoreRim has no required MCM options to be selected; however, you can load the smoothcam preset if you wish to do so.

 You are welcome to change any others to achieve your desired setup.
+Keep in mind, disabling features may void modlist support as it can break things.
+Changing hotkeys is always safe.

 ### Starting the Game & Important Information

 After creating your character, everything will be automated.
 You will be prompted to choose your starting skills, birthsign, traits and starting location.

 Birthsigns are permanent.
 Each birthsign becomes stronger when you max a certain skill or skills.
-These replace vanilla standing stones.
+These are in addition to standing stones, which now provided smaller bonuses.

 You can pick 3 major and 5 minor skills.
 Major skills give +10 skill bonuses and determine your starting gear.
 Minor skills give +5 skill bonus.